-This is Not Art (TiNA) is a four day arts festival that celebrates Newcastle as a leading creative city.
+The iconic This is Not Art Festival (TiNA) celebrates Newcastle as a leading creative city.

 As one of Australia’s leading emerging arts festivals, TiNA provides a national platform for experimental and emerging arts practices.
 The festival supports artists to take risks, experiment, and extend the boundaries of their art forms and practices.
-In 2019, Octapod will host the 22nd annual This is Not Art Festival (TiNA) over the Labour Day long weekend, Thursday 3rd – Sunday 6th October.
+In 2021, Octapod will host the 23rd iteration of the This is Not Art Festival (TiNA).
+The festival will be held in Newcastle from Friday 19- Sunday 21 February 2021.